FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target Detection: METHODOLOGY

-This overall framework will be detailed in Section~\ref{sec:semantic_feedback_framework}, whereas the SSM will be elaborated in Section~\ref{sec:sparse_semantic_module}.
+The spatio-temporal semantic feedback strategy will be detailed in Section~\ref{sec:semantic_feedback_framework}, whereas the SSM will be elaborated in Section~\ref{sec:sparse_semantic_module}.
 To alleviate the excessive growth of floating-point operations during iterative feature propagation, we deliberately set the base channel number of the overall framework to $8$, ensuring that the deepest layer maintains a maximum channel count of $128$.